13 Deserts

 Summary

-Poor land management can result in dying vegetation and loss of moisture producing an accelerating process of in which once productive land is degraded into unproductive desert.
+Poor land management can result in dying vegetation and loss of soil moisture producing an accelerating process of desertification in which once productive land is degraded into unproductive desert.
 This is a serious worldwide problem.

 Take this quiz to check your comprehension of this chapter.